isc-projects/stork/doc/user/troubleshooting.rst

               { "result": 401, "text": "Unauthorized" }`` or ``Kea error response - status: 401, message: Unauthorized``.
 :Solution:    Check if there are any clients specified in the Kea configuration file in the
               ``authentication`` node.
-:Explanation: Kea can be configured to use Basic Authentication.
-If it is enabled, Stork agent will
+:Explanation: Kea can be configured to use HTTP Basic Authentication.
+If it is enabled, the Stork agent will
-              read the credentials from the Kea CA configuration file and use them to authenticate.
+              read credentials from the Kea daemon configuration files and use them to authenticate itself.
 The Stork agent chooses credentials with user name beginning with ``stork``.
 If there is no such user, the agent will use the first user from the list.